 Subsequent philosophers have taken Cogito ergo Sum not merely as Descartes’ logical inference from the fact of his thinking to the existence of an agent that does the thinking, but also that it is an intuition of his own reality, of the certainty of first-person experience, of ‘the logical self-certification of self-conscious awareness in any form.’
 (This comes from www.philosophypages on Descartes but I can’t now trace precisely where.)
 This long statement is rather ambiguous in the end, but seems largely to mean that Descartes had an intuition, separate from his logic, that he, or rather his mind, existed!
 (Whatever next are philosophers going to come up with!)

-It has been pointed out (see this site) that Descartes at the Cogito stage of his philosophizing could be defined as an ‘epistemological idealist’ in that he thought that the external world was just an idea or picture in his mind and may not really exist.
+It has been pointed out (here) that Descartes at the Cogito stage of his philosophizing could be defined as an ‘epistemological idealist’ in that he thought that the external world was just an idea or picture in his mind and may not really exist.

 On the basis of his mind’s existence, it seems he derived an ascending sequence of other facts he could trust in, such as ‘My clear and distinct ideas must be true’.
 I do not see that this latter belief must follow from the fact that he has a mind, and it may only have referred to logically analytic or mathematical statements which have to be right because of the words or numbers they consist of in the first place, such as that old chestnut ‘All bachelors are unmarried’.
 This seems to take us forward to Kant’s discovery two centuries later of a priori, non-observational truths perceived by the mind alone.
 The best examples of such statements that Descartes uses are indeed all about logic, geometry and mathematics.

-But Descartes then immediately cheated on himself by using separate arguments to prove that God did exist after all, and that He was not a Great Deceiver who would deceive Descartes about what came to him via his senses that god had provided him with.
+But Descartes then immediately cheated on himself by using separate arguments to prove that God did exist after all, and that He was not a Great Deceiver who would deceive us about what came to us via the senses that God had provided us with.
 These arguments were painfully feeble, not anywhere as rigorous as the argument that Descartes’ own mind existed.
 But they gave him the opportunity to entirely skip over ‘I think, therefore I am’ as the only thing he could be certain of, and to now believe in his senses instead.
-Brilliant! — He could now believe after all that he did have a body with arms and legs, that the outside world did exist, and that he didn’t really need his Methodology of Doubt leading up to Cogito ergo Sum in the first place!
-See here and here.
+Brilliant! — he could now believe after all that he did have a body with arms and legs, that the outside world did exist, and that he didn’t really need his Methodology of Doubt leading up to Cogito ergo Sum in the first place! (from here and here).

-What were these proofs of the existence of God that didn’t come from Cogito Ergo Sum as he had promised he would deduce everything from?
-One of them was pretty much Anselm’s almost 600 years earlier (see here , here, and here ) which proceeded as follows: ‘God exists in my mind as the Greatest Being.
+But what actually were these proofs of the existence of God that didn’t derive from Cogito Ergo Sum (as he had initially promised he would deduce everything from)?
+One of them was pretty much Anselm’s of 600 years earlier (from here , here, and here ) which proceeded as follows: ‘God exists in my mind as the Greatest Being.
 Existing in reality must be a quality of the Greatest Being.
 Therefore God must exist in reality.’
 This quality of argument is dignified by the title ‘Ontological Proof of the Existence of God’.
-I can only think it is called ‘ontological’ because it goes back to Parmenides’ Ontology which says, ‘If you can think it, it is‘ (see here).
+I can only think it is called ‘ontological’ because it goes back to Parmenides’ Ontology which says, ‘If you can think it, it is‘ (from here).

 It is amazing that even Anselm took it seriously.
 Parmenides’ idea was potty in 500 BC, Anselm’s in 1078, and Descartes’ in 1637, but subsequent philosophers have spent time explaining what was wrong with it.
 It is said that Descartes wished to deduce that God existed because he was himself a believer, and also because of the risk of Church persecution.